Updated on January 29, 2023

 npx create-react-app react-modal

-For this tutorial i’m going to use Sass so make sure you have installed node-sass package.
+For this tutorial i’m going to use Sass so make sure you have installed sass package.
 To install it do,

 <div className="App">